pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Deploy nginx Ingress Load Balancer.md

 ```

-Edit your host file (for windows users the file is located in C:\Windows\System32\drivers\etc) and add following text in it
+Edit your hosts file (for windows users the file is located in C:\Windows\System32\drivers\etc) and add following text in it

 ```
 # Docker Desktop Kubernetes Workshop